History of Christian theology: Jewish sects

-Greek influences
+Greek philosophy

 Church historian Diarmaid MacCulloch has observed that "Christianity in its first five centuries was in many respects a dialogue between Judaism and Graeco-Roman philosophy".
-The most important philosophical influence was Platonism:
+There are similarities between early Christianity and ancient philosophy.
+Biblical scholar Udo Schnelle writes, "philosophy is a salutary means for living well and dying well ...
+The followers of Jesus of Nazareth practiced a comparable lifestyle, treated comparable subjects, and produced comparable literature."